olga-terekhova/olga-terekhova.github.io/texts/aws-lambda-tg/aws-lambda-tg.md

 ### Giving Lambda access to S3

+Create a new execution role according to the guide:

 https://aws.amazon.com/premiumsupport/knowledge-center/lambda-execution-role-s3-bucket/

-Insert the ARN of the S3 bucket.
+Insert the ARN of the S3 bucket and add "/\*" at the end.

+Go to the list of Lambda functions and select our function.
+In Configuration - Execution role - Choose Edit.
+In the dropdown of existing roles choose previously created role.

 ### Accessing Lambda through REST APIs